sparkbox/sparkpress-wordpress-starter/README.md

    1. Change `WP_VERSION` in `Dockerfile` to the latest version
    1. Submit a PR with the update
    1. If your hosting provider manages the WordPress version, update it through their mechanism for staging, test, and/or production enviroments
-1. If the update made breaking changes, create a bug card and _do not_ push any changes
+1. If the update made breaking changes, create a bug card/issue and _do not_ push any changes

 ### Permalink Settings